-Nicholas C. Johnson is an Associate at Cohen Milstein and a member of the firm’s Complex Tort Litigation practice group, as well as the firm’s Medical Malpractice team.
+Nicholas C. Johnson is an Associate at Cohen Milstein and a member of the firm’s Complex Tort Litigation practice group.
 In that role, Mr. Johnson's practice focuses on catastrophic injury and wrongful death, medical malpractice, nursing home abuse, and personal injury cases.

 Mr. Johnson is currently litigating the following notable matters:

 - Berwick v.
-JFK Medical Center: Cohen Milstein filed a medical malpractice lawsuit against JFK Medical Center on behalf of a client who had a documented seizure disorder, for which he was prescribed twice daily anticonvulsant medication.
-During a medical evaluation performed in the hospital, one of the doctors employed by JFK Medical Center withheld Mr. Berwick’s anticonvulsant medication, causing Mr. Berwick to suffer a severe and debilitating seizure.
-The seizure and resulting fall caused bilateral comminuted shoulder fractures, requiring a reverse total shoulder replacement surgery, and ultimately, severe permanent functional impairment to both shoulders.
-The case is set for trial in November 2018.
+JFK Medical Center: On December 01, 2016, Cohen Milstein filed a medical malpractice lawsuit against JFK Medical Center on behalf of a client who had a documented seizure disorder, for which he was prescribed twice daily anticonvulsant medication.
+During a medical evaluation, one of the doctors employed by JFK Medical Center withheld Mr. Berwick’s anticonvulsant medication, causing Mr. Berwick to suffer a severe and debilitating seizure.
+The seizure resulted in comminuted shoulder fractures, a reverse total shoulder replacement surgery, and severe permanent functional impairment to both shoulders.

 Some of his past successes include: